LCGhit/folder_synchronization/README.md

 <!-- ABOUT -->
 ## About

-A simple python script to make a periodic backup of a given folder, avoiding recourse to the shutil module simply for practice purposes.
+A simple python script to make a periodic backup of a given folder.
+For practice purposes, the shutil module was avoided.

 <!-- GETTING STARTED -->